jgrss/geowombat/doc/source/config.rst

 Available Configurations
 ------------------------

 The following is a list of configurations for all sensors.
-This documentation may become out of date, if so please refer to geowombat/core/properties.py for the full list.
+This documentation may become out of date, if so please refer to ``geowombat/core/properties.py`` for the full list.
+For specific sensors, such as 'l7', ``geowombat`` automatically sets the band names for the typical sensor band order.

 .. list-table:: Title
    :widths: 25 75